College: Arts and Sciences

 A minor is required.
 If not also used to meet the General Education mathematics requirement, the required collateral courses MAC 2311, MAC 2312, and MAS 3105 will satisfy the requirements for a minor in mathematics.
 The student may select another minor in consultation with the program advisor.

-ISC 3313 Introduction to Scientific Computing or COP 3014 Programming I fulfill this requirement for the major.
+COP 3014 Programming I fulfills this requirement for the major.

 Oral Communication Competency: (0-3 credits hours)